6 Bad Idle Air Control Valve Symptoms & How To Troubleshoot

 - How To Reset Check Engine Light: Follow These 4 Easy Ways!

 Connect the negative lead of a test light to the body of the car and press the test light into each of the four circuits on the GM idle control motor.
 The test light should flash or go from bright to dim through each circuit while the engine is running.

-- If there is no flash, ECU is having problems instead of idle control motor.
+- If there is no flash, the ECU is having problems instead of an idle control motor.